 In line with the Curriculum for Excellence, the school has a focus on ensuring pupils develop as responsible citizens.
 Consistent with this is a focus by all school staff to encourage young people to maintain a clean and litter free school environment.
-Staff do this by encouraging the use of the bins situated throughout the school building and grounds as well as setting a positive example for pupils.
+Staff do this by encouraging the use of the recycling bins situated throughout the school building and grounds as well as setting a positive example for pupils.

 Pupils will receive recognition from school staff for effective use of the bins throughout the school and have been trained in line with our Communication Policy on how best to communicate this positive feedback to pupils.
+New Struan School continues this effective work in relation to maintaining Eco School status.